goto40/mdsd/README.md

 The **item code is stereotypical**.
 Here, we take full advantage of a clear specification language and single source.

+## Maturity... (what do you need to use the framework)

+### item_lang: language and code generators

+ * Maturity: quite usable (many examples included in the tests).
+ * You need to install the python projects (and for the generated code the corresponding language specific support project, like `mdsd_support_library_cpp`).
+See also [index.md](docs/index.md).
+ * You can easily create your own code generators: read [item_lang.md](docs/item_lang.md) to help you understanding the structure of the model.
+Look at the existing code generators: they are implemented straight forward (just print the code in some destination files... << 1000 LOC)
+ * Some features I want to add: fix point values, ...

+### algo_lang: language and generators

+ * Maturity: very simple, may change with high probability...
+ * See demos and tools.
+Proof of concept.

+### project_tool / SWIG integration

+ * Maturity: usable, but in a very 'raw' state.
+   You need to pass folders etc. manually... not very nice.
+Needs to be reworked.
+Proof of concept.

 ## Read more...

 ```